dbasrai/dbasrai.github.io/special/chuck.md

 in the tubes the kids are like y'all wanna pretend to be rats?

-no child left behind? well let me tell you, they were all in the tubes.
+no child left behind? if you've spent any times in the tubes, you'rll relaize oh there were a lot of children left behind.

 and that was the worst part of running out of tokens, having to play with these godless kids.